greghesp/assistant-relay/readMe.md

 # Assistant Relay!

-Assistant Relay is a Node.js server that currently runs on any Unix platform (Windows is not supported).
+Assistant Relay is a Node.js server.
 It's exposed with SSDP, and runs an Express Web Server that allows for commands to be sent to the Google Assistant.

 It also supports the Google Home Broadcast command, so unlike other TTS solutions that cast audio, Assistant Relay allows you to send audio notifications to your Google Home devices, without interrupting music.